 - HeelFace Revolving Door: In "Con Voy", Hel joins with Magnus and Freya in robbing some civilians, but then relents when Freya brutalises them on top of the robbery; Hel subsequently tries to kill her.

-- Jerkass: Frederick Dinsdale has understandable reason to be pissed off at Morrigan for attacking him unprovoked, but even outside of that he's rude and surly towards the party, even when Goodbad is offering to buy him a drink without an ulterior motive.
+- Jerkass: Frederick Dinsdale has understandable reason to be pissed off at Morrigan for attacking him unprovoked (although this was due to not knowing local pseudo-laws), but even outside of that he's rude and surly towards the party, even when Goodbad is offering to buy him a drink without an ulterior motive.
 His dad, while loving his son, is also passively condescending to Etain when she tries to spread the good word about Paelor.

 - Kindhearted Cat Lover: Etain, the cleric, is a slight scoundrel but loves cats, especially Pangur Ban (Pan for short).
 She's understandably not happy to hear Goodbad once ate a cat, though in all fairness, he's not proud of it either.

 - Miles Gloriosus: Frederick Dinsdale might have some legitimate talent, but is too bragful even accounting for that.
 Even more so when it turns out the duels are rigged in his favour.
 Once the tables are turned, Morrigan beats him without too much trouble.

 - Mugging the Monster: Naturally, the party, plus Magnus and Freya, are held up by bandits; also naturally, said bandits are surprised to find they've bitten off more than they could chew.

 - Mysterious Past: Goodbad deliberately withholds his history from the others as he isn't proud of it in the slightest.
 He mentions at one point that he ended up eating a cat, but is ashamed of it.